 The VA also provides veterans with a list of resources to help them achieve a substance-free life.
 For the treatment of substance use disorders, VA centers are equipped with psychologists specialized in cognitive behavioral therapy, motivational interviewing, and motivational enhancement therapy.

-Motivational interviewing helps veterans find motivation to change substance using behaviors and focus on practices that are more constructive.
+Motivational interviewing for substance abuse helps veterans find motivation to change substance using behaviors and focus on practices that are more constructive.
 MI is a conversation between the therapist and the veteran highlighting the reasons he or she wishes to make a change and the potential benefits that come with the change.

 The VA diagnosed 375,000 patients with a substance use disorder in 2007.